csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 three minutes of search allocated for one move?
 How many table lookups can you do in the time it would take to do one evaluation?
 Now suppose the transposition table is stored on disk.
 About how many evaluations could you do in the time it takes to do one disk seek with standard disk hardware?

 **5.16** This question considers pruning in games with chance nodes.
 Figure 5.19 shows the complete game tree for a trivial game.
-Assume that the leaf nodes are to be evaluated in left- to-right order, and that before a leaf node is evaluated, we know nothing about its value—the range of possible values is −∞ to ∞.
+Assume that the leaf nodes are to be evaluated in leftto-right order, and that before a leaf node is evaluated, we know nothing about its value—the range of possible values is −∞ to ∞.

 **a**.
 Copy the figure, mark the value of all the internal nodes, and indicate the best move at the root with an arrow.